Pre-Senior Year Academic Review

 Senior Portrait Sessions

-Students may purchase regalia (caps, gowns, hoods) online at Herff Jones.
-Regalia will also be available in the University District Bookstore during the spring semester – watch for announcements about their Graduation Fair in late March/early April (Date TBD).
-It is imperative that you provide the correct height, weight and degree information to ensure that you receive the appropriate attire.
-Regalia can also be purchased at other times.
+Students may purchase regalia (caps, gowns, hoods) online at Herff Jones; to pick up at the bookstore on or after March 26.
+Regalia will be available for purchase in the University District Bookstore beginning March 26 through mid-May.
+The bookstore will hold a Graduation Fair March 26-28, with special promotions during that period.
+It is imperative that you provide the correct height, weight and degree (BS or BA) information to ensure that you receive the appropriate attire.
 Contact the Bookstore if you have any questions or concerns at 856-968-1200.

 Students who received a Federal Loan while at Rutgers, are required to complete an Exit Interview.
 This can be completed online at studentaid.rutgers.edu/.
 Failure to complete this requirement will result in a financial hold placed on the transcript.
 To obtain a complete listing of all Federal loans received at Rutgers and any other school, visit www.nslds.ed.gov.